prashant-kapri/ramp-fe-challenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

+**Solution:** In the hooks/usePaginatedTransactions/ just append the previousResponse.data with the response.data (using spread operatior) and return it as an array to the data.
+This will solve the issue with this bug.

 # Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_